guidoferreyra/Powerhouse-Filar/README.md

 ## About

-Powerhouse Filar was commissioned by Studio Ongarato and drawn by Vincent Chan ([Matter of Sorts](http://www.matterofsorts.com)) and Wei Huang.
+Powerhouse Filar was commissioned by Studio Ongarato and drawn by Vincent Chan ([Matter of Sorts](http://www.matterofsorts.com)) and ([Wei Huang](https://weiweihuanghuang.github.io/)).
 It takes cues from various anonymous gothics in the early specimens of Wimble’s Australian Type Foundry, namely Sanserif No. 1 and 2 and Gothic No. 1.

 ![TwoLineBrevier-Sanserif-No1-Neg](https://github.com/user-attachments/assets/8425b23d-9c03-4ba3-bb52-f4ac38f3641e)